BlueStaggo/modern-beta-fabric/FULL-CHANGELOGS.md

+# 2.0.1

+## Fixes
+- Grass and leaves should no longer appear transparent under certain conditions.

 # 2.0.0

 The highly anticipated graphical customization menu has made a return!
 Every single option can be configured from graphical menus with JSON editing still available as an option.